-As previously reported by FOX Business, there was controversy over Markle’s status as a U.S. citizen and its potential to expose the Royal Family’s finances.
+As previously reported by FOX Business, there was controversy over Meghan's status as a U.S. citizen and its potential to expose the royal family’s finances.
 If she is raking in more than $300,000 – which is likely considering her career as a successful television actress – she will be required to file a specific form that details her foreign assets, therefore potentially exposing her in-laws to financial scrutiny.

-If Markle combined bank accounts with her husband, or became a signatory, those accounts would have to be reported and disclosures made.
+If Meghan combined bank accounts with her husband, or became a signatory, those accounts would have to be reported and disclosures made.
 That would bring Prince Harry’s financial details within the IRS’ reach.

-This could change if Markle chose to renounce her U.S. citizenship – a lengthy process that is also not easy to undo should she change her mind.
-It will also likely take years before Markle completes the process of becoming a British citizen, which must occur before Markle renounces her U.S. citizenship.
+This could change if Meghan chose to renounce her U.S. citizenship – a lengthy process that is also not easy to undo should she change her mind.
+It will also likely take years before the Duchess of Sussex completes the process of becoming a British citizen, which must occur before she renounces her U.S. citizenship.